 6. 1993 Sugar Bowl: Alabama 34, Miami 13

-What made it epic: Alabama stuns top-ranked Miami to win national title
+What made it epic: Alabama stuns top-ranked Miami to win a national title

 Miami, a 10-point favorite and riding a 29-game winning streak dating to 1990, boasted a stingy defense and quarterback Gino Torretta, the Heisman Trophy winner.
 But No. 2 Alabama won the national title by dominating both lines of scrimmage and intercepting Torretta three times.

 The Crimson Tide outrushed Miami, 267-48, led by running back Derrick Lassic’s 135 yards and two touchdowns.
 “They came out talking.
 That is their style,” he said.
 “As the game wore on and we started pounding them, the talking was at a minimum.”